-Codecademy vs freeCodeCamp vs Coursera vs Udemy: Which Should You Use?
+Codecademy vs freeCodeCamp vs Coursera vs Udemy vs McTaba: Which Should You Use?

 freeCodeCamp is best for structured free learning with certifications.
 Codecademy is best for absolute beginners who want a gentle, guided introduction.
 Coursera is best for university-backed courses and credentials (not for becoming a developer).
 Udemy is best for cheap, topic-specific courses when you know exactly what you need to learn.
-None of them alone will make you job-ready.
-For that, you need either a dedicated bootcamp, a comprehensive free curriculum like The Odin Project, or a structured programme like McTaba that includes real projects, deployment, and market-specific skills.
+McTaba is best if you want a structured programme with real projects, deployment skills, AI-era tools, and African-market relevance (M-Pesa, Paystack, mobile money) — with courses starting at KES 2,999.
+None of the first four alone will make you job-ready for the African market.
+For that, you need a programme that combines real projects, deployment, mentorship, and market-specific skills.

-These four names dominate "how to learn to code" searches.
+These five names come up constantly in "how to learn to code" conversations.
 They are all legitimate platforms that teach real skills.
 They are also fundamentally different products solving different problems.
 Choosing between them requires understanding what each one actually is, not just what the marketing says.

 freeCodeCamp: The Best Free Path